ietf-wg-acme/acme/draft-ietf-acme-acme.md

 href (required, string):
 : The URL to be visited.
 The scheme of this URL MUST be "http" or "https".
-Note that this field is distinct from the "uri" field of the challenge, which identifies the challenge itself.
+Note that this field is distinct from the "url" field of the challenge, which identifies the challenge itself.

 ~~~~~~~~~~